Common Questions about COVID-19

 Testing for COVID-19 is recommended for anyone with cold, influenza or COVID-like symptoms, even mild symptoms.
 Testing is not required if you do not have symptoms.
 You do not need a referral or to call 8-1-1.
 Learn more about testing and where you can get tested.

 Symptoms of COVID-19 are similar to other respiratory illnesses including the flu and common cold.
 Some people may experience mild symptoms, while others have more severe symptoms.
 If you have COVID-19, or think you might have it, help prevent spreading it to others by self-isolating from the start of your symptoms.
 If you are sick, stay home.

 To learn about COVID-19 symptoms, what to do if you are feeling ill, and who may be at higher risk for complications, see Symptoms of COVID-19.

 Coronavirus is spread from an infected person through:

-- Respiratory droplets spread when a person coughs or sneezes
+- Respiratory droplets spread when a person breathes, coughs, sneezes, talks, or sings

 - Close personal contact such as touching or shaking hands

 - Touching an object or surface with the virus on it, then touching your mouth, nose or eyes before washing your hands

 It is important to keep about 2 metres away from a person who is sick, to reduce breathing in droplets if they cough or sneeze.